 - Step 3: Strive to become the information nexus.
 With so much access to syndicated research, industry media, and analysts, AR professionals are in a position to lead as information brokers.
 Strategies include not only delivering screened research to the targeted product team members, but also demonstrating product knowledge by authoring executive summaries catered to the team’s perspective.
 Other best practices include taking advantage of research-alerting features from the major analyst firms to automate the delivery of research and compiling summaries at least once a week to key stakeholders.
 Take time to identify AR wins and highlight successful analyst interactions as they make their way into research reports and analyst quotes in the media, as based on pre-briefings.
 As a side benefit, many AR professionals discover an improved knowledge base after two months of delivering summaries.

 - Step 4: Prepare the product team for success.
 Proper preparation by the AR professional not only improves the likelihood of interaction success, but also builds confidence in the AR program.
 Prior to any engagement with an analyst, set up a 30-minute prep call or meeting with the product teams to address agenda items and mitigate concerns.
 Use this time to set expectations and frame success factors, such as relationship building, vendor selection guidance, and evaluation planning.
 Leading strategies include providing a recent bio listing coverage areas, summarizing previous interactions, evaluating summaries of currently published research, highlighting key messaging points, conducting a mock Q&A session, and reviewing analyst idiosyncrasies.
 In addition, keep the team apprised of major dates for analyst reports and events.
+I also recommend hands-on training experience from Pici & Pici, Inc.

 - Step 5: Invest in deep relationships with the targeted analysts.
 While addressing product team perceptions represents one part of the equation in establishing credibility, relationship building with key analysts represents the second and more critical piece.
 Product team members rely on the AR professional to develop professional relationships, establish back-channel communications, and keep analysts abreast of corporate and product announcements.
 Most AR professionals recommend keeping analyst outreach efforts natural while respecting analyst contact preferences.
 In addition, reach out to analysts to seek information around current research agendas, travel schedules, and opportunities to engage with product teams around strategy.
 Best practices include providing analysts with regular updates around product road maps, management changes, wins and losses, partnerships, and general strategy.